jeanpaulsio/notes/general/domain_driven_design/chapter_10.md

 > breaking down classes and methods can **pointlessly** complicate the client, forcing objects to understand how tiny pieces fit together. worse, a concept can be lost completely

 * this is one reason that repeated refactoring leads to **suppleness**
 * the "conceptual contours" emerge as the code is adapted to newly understood concepts or requirements

 > decompose design elements into cohesive units, taking into consideration your intuition of the important divisions in the domain [...]
-The goal is a simple set of interfaces that combine logically to make sensible statements in the uniquitious language, and without the distraction and maintenance burden of irrelevant options
+The goal is a simple set of interfaces that combine logically to make sensible statements in the ubiquitous language, and without the distraction and maintenance burden of irrelevant options

 # Standalone Classes

 > Interdependencies make models and designs hard to understand.
 They also make them hard to test and maintain. [...]
 Every association is, of course, a dependency. [...]
 With one dependency, you have to think about two classes at the same time. [...]
-With two dependencies, you ahve to think about each of the three classes, the nature of the class' relationship to each of them, and any relationship they might have to each other. etc
+With two dependencies, you have to think about each of the three classes, the nature of the class' relationship to each of them, and any relationship they might have to each other. etc

 > Both modules and aggregates are aimed at limiting the web of interdependencies

 > In an important subset, the number of dependencies can be reduced to zero, resulting in a class that can be fully understood all by itself, along with a few primitives and basic library concepts

 > Low coupling is fundamental to the object design.
-WHen you can, go all the way.
+When you can, go all the way.
 Eliminate all other concepts from the picture.
 Then the class will be completely self-contained and can be studied and understood alone.

 * in our example, we can decouple `Paint` and `PigmentColor` into two separate classes